PabloAvLo/VirtualPresence_Nao_OSVR_LEAP/README.md

 The motivation to develop Puppeteer is to create a tool for Limited movement people as elder and people with movement disabilities.
 In order to start and encourage investigation on this topic.

 # Author
-Pablo Avila at PRIS-Lab as Final Project of Electrical EnginnerS, Universidad de Costa Rica.
+Pablo Avila at PRIS-Lab as Final Project of Electrical Enginnering, Universidad de Costa Rica.